Generic Behavior of a Measure Preserving Transformation: Introduction

 where $\sigma_{T^k}$ is the maximal spectral type of $T^k$, are mutually singular, provided that $(k(1), \dots, k(l))$ is not a rearrangement of $(k'(1), \dots, k'(l'))$.
 Earlier, Katok [\ref{Kat_B}], Stepin [\ref{Ste_B}], Choksi and Nadkarni [\ref{Cho_B}] proved special cases of the above property when $l=l'=1$ and when all the powers $k(i),k'(j)$, are equal to $1$.

 By analogy with the above Del Junco--Lema\'nczyk [\ref{DL_B}] statement, we define an orthogonality condition for a continuous unitary representation of $L^0(\mu,\mathbb{T})$ (we justify the analogy later in the introduction).
-Here $L^0(\mu,\mathbb{T})$ is the set of all measurable functions from $(X,\mu)$ to the unit circle.
+Here $L^0(\mu,\mathbb{T})$ is the set of all $\mu$-equivalence classes of Borel measurable functions from $(X,\mu)$ to the unit circle.
+We consider $L^0(\mu,\mathbb{T})$ with pointwise multiplication and convergence in measure topology which makes it a Polish group.
 We say a continuous unitary representation of $L^0(\mu,\mathbb{T})$,